signalshore/signalshore.github.io/content/2018-08-30-Turing-Machine-and-Halting-Problem.md

 - The state
 - The transition table

 The **tape** is the memory of the machine.
-The tape is divided into blocks of the same width.
+The tape is divided into blocks of the same width and only one symbol is present in one block.
 The machine can read symbols from this tape and can write symbols to this tape.
 At a given time there is only one symbol in the machine.
-This symbol is referred to as the /scanned/ symbol.
+This symbol is referred to as the *scanned* symbol.
 The machine can be supplied with an infinitely long tape.

 The **head** is a contraption that can read symbols from the tape and can write symbols to the tape as well.
 The head can also move the tape to the left or right but by only one block at a time.

 The **state** of the Turing Machine.
 This state is a intriguing concept.
-This /state/ is used to replace the /state of mind/ of the typewriter operator (or any person performing any computation for that matter).
+This *state* is used to replace the *state of mind* of the typewriter operator (or any person performing any computation for that matter).
 At any time the Turing Machine can be one of many finite states.